Health News of Friday, 11 October 2024

 In Ghana alone, over 4,000 new cases are reported each year, with many of these cases being diagnosed at advanced stages, leading to lower chances of survival.

 Amb.
-Oquaye Jr. reiterated the commitment of the Ghana Free Zone Authority to make screening services accessible to the public, noting that the authority has screened over 5,000 people in various communities over the past two years.
+Oquaye Jr. reiterated the commitment of the Ghana Free Zones Authority to make screening services accessible to the public, noting that the authority has screened over 5,000 people in various communities over the past two years.

 He emphasized the collective effort needed to break the stigma surrounding breast cancer and create more awareness.